 The sprint interval workout builds muscles by activating fast-twitch muscles.
-When you sprint, not only does it activate fast-twitch muscles, but it also increases aerobic activity and creates speed and power.
+When you sprint, not only does it activate fast-twitch muscles, but it also increases anaerobic activity and creates speed and power.

 Jog for five minutes before starting your workout to warm up your body and activate your slow-twitch muscles.

-Work Intervals: Sprint for a 30-seconds speed interval.
+Work Intervals: Sprint for a 30-second speed interval.

 Recovery Interval: After each sprint interval, take one minute of recovery time with a slow-paced jog.

 Cool Down: After 20 minutes of sprinting, jog for five minutes to cool down your body.